Days of Thunder: Home media

-Reception
+Reception and legacy

 Critical response

 The film received mixed reviews from critics who mostly shrugged off the sometimes over-the-top special effects and plot which greatly resembled the earlier Bruckheimer, Simpson, Scott and Cruise vehicle Top Gun, which had been hugely successful four years earlier.
 Halliwell's Film Guide dismissed Days of Thunder as "An over familiar story rendered no more interestingly than usual", while the Monthly Film Bulletin described it as "simply a flashy, noisy star vehicle for Tom Cruise, one which – like the stock car he drives – goes around in circles getting nowhere".
-It holds a rating of 38% on Rotten Tomatoes based on 65 reviews, with the site's consensus stating: "Days of Thunder has Tom Cruise and plenty of flash going for it, but they aren't enough to compensate for the stock plot, two-dimensional characters, and poorly written dialogue."
-The film was nominated for the Academy Award for Best Sound (Charles M. Wilborn, Donald O. Mitchell, Rick Kline and Kevin O'Connell).
+It holds a rating of 37% on Rotten Tomatoes based on 67 reviews, with an average rating of 5/10.
+The site's consensus reads: "Days of Thunder has Tom Cruise and plenty of flash going for it, but they aren't enough to compensate for the stock plot, two-dimensional characters, and poorly written dialogue."
+Metacritic gave it a score of 60 out of 100 based on 16 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Legacy
+Reassessment

 Following Tony Scott's death in 2012, film critic Stephen Metcalf argued that the film marked an important turning point in the history of the American film industry.
 "The best film he made may well have been Crimson Tide," he wrote in Slate, "but the most important film he made was Days of Thunder."
 The excesses of its production and its failure to equal Top Gun's magnitude of box-office success, he argues, helped end the era that had followed the failure of Heaven's Gate ten years earlier.
 The studio's willingness to indulge director Michael Cimino on that film, as other studios had been doing up to that point, led to a backlash where studios favored producers like Simpson and Bruckheimer whose films bore far more of their imprint than any director who worked for them.
 Crimson Tide, made several years after Days of Thunder, was the critical and commercial success it was, Metcalf says, because after similar excesses on the producers' part like those that occurred on Thunder directors were allowed to reassert themselves.

 Quentin Tarantino said the film was his favorite big budget racing movie:

-Yeah, yeah, you laugh but seriously I’m a big fan.
+Yeah, yeah, you laugh but seriously I'm a big fan.
 To me Days of Thunder is the movie Grand Prix and Le Mans should have been.
 Sure, it had a big budget, big stars and a big director in Tony Scott, but it had the fun of those early AIP movies.
 I just don't think it works if you take the whole thing too seriously.

-Popular culture
+In 2024, Producer Jerry Bruckheimer also praised the film: "[It] was a terrific film.
+Tom was great in it."